MohamedA95/Primes-With-Processes/README.md

 # Primes-With-Processes
-Small python script that generates and checks prime numbers using multi processes
+Small python script that generates and checks prime numbers using multi processing